Harari language: Writing system

 Harari today is generally written in three scripts.
 It was originally written in an unmodified and now in a standardized modified Arabic Script.
-The Ethiopic script was then adopted to write Harari.
+The Ethiopic script was then adopted to write Harari in the 1990s.
 There is a Latin version of the script used by the Harari diaspora.

 Historically the language was also written in native Harari secret script until the late 70s.
+French trader Alfred Barday stated in the mid 19th century that the traditional Harari script had ceased to be utilized.

 Harari Arabic script

 Harari Arabic script consists of 36 letters, made up of the original 28 Arabic letters, plus 8 additional letters for sounds unique to Harari or to loanwords of European origin.
 8 of the original 28 letters are only used for writing of loanwords of Arabic origin (shown in beige in the table below).
 2 of the 8 new letters are only used for writing of loanwords of European origin (shown in green in the table below).

 Harari Arabic script is also made up of 5 vowel diacritics.
 A unique and noteworthy feature of this script is that it indicates stressed syllables in an explicit manner, as explained in the following section.